Dawadmi: Archaeology

-Aside from these two inscriptions, there are inscriptions and drawings on large rocks of ibex and ostriches on the facades of the mountains in Dawadmi, in addition to inscriptions, rock drawings, and Islamic writings in the sites of “Qubi’a” and “Safqa,” and rock drawings of human and animal forms on the “Thalan Mountains” series, the most notable of which is the site.
-“Matiwi Dalaa” on the southwestern side.

-At the “Halit” site, a group of Islamic inscriptions and writings were documented, and at the “Dhalayat Bin Nasser” site, rock drawings and Islamic inscriptions dating back to the early Islamic era were revealed.

-Among the sites of ancient rock inscriptions in Dawadmi Governorate is the “Gharib” site, in which human inscriptions and drawings dating back to before Christ were found, in addition to inscriptions from various Islamic eras, in addition to the “Al-Daeina” site, in which Thamudic inscriptions appear on a sand mountain, rock drawings, and areas “Al-Nasifah” and “Hasat Faghran”, and in the “Miniya Plateau” in the northwest of the governorate, there are the ruins of “Miniya”, which the pre-Islamic poet Labid bin Rabi’ah Al-Amiri mentioned in his commentary.
-Its ruins are represented by rock facades bearing a group of faded drawings of animals, the most important of which are lions.

-From an archaeological standpoint, Dawadmi is considered one of the most important sites that attracted the attention of researchers and those interested, with survey operations beginning there in 1979.

 Geography

 Al Dawadmi Governorate

 Al-Dawadmi Governorate is a Saudi governorate located in the northwest of the Riyadh Region.
 It is affiliated with the Emirate of Riyadh Region.
 The governorate shares borders with Shaqra and Murat Governorates to the east, Afif Governorate to the west, and Al-Rass Governorate (administratively affiliated with Al-Qassim Region) to the north.
 To the south, it is bordered by Unaizah Governorate, Al-Mithnab Governorate, and Al-Bukayriyah Governorate, all of which are administratively part of the Qassim region.
 These governorates are adjacent to the northern part of the administrative scope of the city of Buraidah, which serves as the seat of the emirate of the Qassim region.

 Covering an area of approximately 28,000 square kilometers, Al-Dawadmi governorate ranks fifth among the governorates in the region in terms of area.
 It is primarily located within the Arab Shield region, and its average width is 215 km.
 The governorate is notable for having a regional airport, distinguishing it from other governorates in the Riyadh region.